 Charge

-The Committee for Faculty Welfare shall have authority over matters pertaining to salaries, fringe benefits, research, academic freedom, and working conditions.
-It shall be concerned with all academic personnel and procedure matters not specifically delegated to other committees.
+Have authority over matters pertaining to salaries, fringe benefits, research, academic freedom, and working conditions.

 Membership and Terms